ti994a/compliance/README.md

 Flat lines indicate robustness — a model that reasons about compliance with equal reliability whether a scenario references 4 policies or 10.
 Steep downward slopes indicate fragility — a model whose accuracy erodes meaningfully as the number of policies it must synthesize increases.
 And non-monotonic patterns — dips followed by recoveries — suggest something more complex is happening in how the model processes context at different scales.

-### The Stable Performers: Claude 3.7 Sonnet and Claude Opus 4.5

-The two models that topped both the unweighted and weighted rankings hold their positions here, and the chart reveals *why*: their lines are the flattest in the visualization.

-**Claude 3.7 Sonnet** traces the most consistent path across all four complexity levels in both panels.
-Its line descends gradually from C4 to C10 without dramatic inflection points, confirming what the aggregate scores suggested: this model's accuracy degrades predictably and proportionally as complexity increases.
-For teams designing compliance workflows that must handle a wide range of scenario types, this predictability is operationally valuable — you can reason about expected performance at any complexity level without worrying about sudden capability cliffs.

-**Claude Opus 4.5** tracks closely with Claude 3.7 Sonnet through C4–C8, with lines that are nearly parallel in the mid-complexity range.
-The divergence becomes visible at C10, where Claude Opus 4.5's line drops more steeply — the cliff effect identified in the previous sections is clearly visible here as a sharper downward slope in the final segment.
-In the weighted panel, this drop is somewhat less pronounced, consistent with the earlier finding that the weighted formula partially offsets high FNR by penalizing FP more heavily.

-### The Anomaly: Nova Premier's C8 Dip

-The most visually distinctive pattern in the chart belongs to **Nova Premier**.
-Rather than a smooth descent, its line shows a clear V-shape: strong performance at C4 and C6, a meaningful dip at C8, and a partial recovery at C10.
-This non-monotonic pattern is unique among the six models tested and stands out immediately in both panels.

-As noted in the weighted analysis, Nova Premier's FPR spikes at C8 — the point at which its performance is most costly under the weighted scoring formula.
-The recovery at C10 is genuine but incomplete: Nova Premier does not return to its C6 performance level.
-The practical implication is that workflows generating a high proportion of C8-equivalent scenarios — those requiring synthesis across 8 policies — should treat Nova Premier's performance estimates with additional caution and consider supplementary human review at that complexity tier.

-### The Declining Models: Claude 4 Sonnet and Nova 2 Pro

-**Claude 4 Sonnet** shows a steeper and more consistent downward slope than either of the top-tier Claude models, with the most pronounced drop occurring between C6 and C10.
-The chart makes visually explicit what the aggregate scores implied: this model's performance gap relative to Claude 3.7 Sonnet widens as complexity increases.
-At C4, the two models are relatively close; by C10, the separation is substantial.
-This pattern reinforces the earlier finding that model recency is not a reliable predictor of compliance reasoning capability — and the chart makes that divergence impossible to miss.

-**Nova 2 Pro** occupies the bottom of both panels across nearly every complexity level, with a line that descends steeply and does not recover.
-Its combination of high FNR and moderate FPR — neither accurate nor conservative — produces the weakest complexity-adjusted profile in the dataset.
-The chart confirms that Nova 2 Pro's underperformance is not a complexity-specific phenomenon: it is consistently the weakest model at every level tested.

-### The Outlier: Nova 2 Lite's Reordering Under Weighted Scoring

-One of the most instructive comparisons between the two panels involves **Nova 2 Lite**.
-In the unweighted panel, its line sits near the bottom of the chart — a reflection of its extreme false positive bias (FPR of 24–54%) dragging down its equal-weight score.
-In the weighted panel, its line rises noticeably relative to the other models, crossing above Claude 4 Sonnet and approaching Nova Premier at several complexity levels.

-This visual reordering makes concrete the statistical argument from the weighted analysis: Nova 2 Lite's near-zero FNR (0–3%) partially compensates for its high FPR under a formula that penalizes false positives more heavily.
-The chart allows you to see this tradeoff play out across complexity levels simultaneously — Nova 2 Lite's weighted line is relatively flat, because its FNR advantage is consistent regardless of complexity, even as its FPR disadvantage fluctuates.

 ### The Takeaway: Complexity Is a First-Class Design Variable

-Taken together, the two panels make a clear case that **complexity is not a secondary consideration in model selection — it is a first-class design variable**.
+Taken together, the two panels make a clear case that complexity is not a secondary consideration in model selection — it is a first-class design variable.
 The models that perform best in aggregate are not always the models that perform best at the specific complexity level your workflow will encounter most frequently.
-Nova Premier's C8 anomaly, Claude Opus 4.5's C10 cliff, and Claude 4 Sonnet's widening gap at high complexity are all patterns that aggregate scores obscure but the complexity chart makes visible.

-For practitioners, the practical guidance is straightforward: before selecting a model for a compliance workflow, characterize the typical complexity distribution of your scenarios — how many policies does a representative scenario reference? — and use the complexity-adjusted performance curves, not just the aggregate rankings, to inform your decision.
+For practitioners, the practical guidance is straightforward: before selecting a model for a compliance workflow, characterize the typical complexity distribution of your scenarios — how many policies does a representative scenario reference?

 ## Conclusion: Choosing the Right LLM for NIST Compliance Automation

 The results of this evaluation offer a nuanced picture of how six leading LLMs perform on NIST SP 800-53 compliance reasoning tasks.
-Across 1,000 labeled compliance scenarios, four complexity levels, two temperature configurations, and three distinct scoring lenses — unweighted accuracy, weighted risk-adjusted scoring, and complexity-adjusted performance curves — meaningful differences emerge in accuracy, failure modes, cost, and robustness.
+Across nearly 800 labeled compliance scenarios, four complexity levels, two temperature configurations, and three distinct scoring lenses — unweighted accuracy, weighted risk-adjusted scoring, and performance curves — meaningful differences emerge in accuracy, failure modes, cost, and robustness.
 The right model for any given deployment will depend on the specific risk posture, complexity distribution, and budget constraints of the organization.

-### Understanding the Scorecard
+### Scorecard

-Before diving into results, it helps to understand what each metric in the table below is measuring — and why it matters.

-**Weighted scoring** is the primary lens for this evaluation.
-In a compliance context, not all errors carry equal weight.
-Incorrectly clearing a non-compliant scenario — a *false positive* — is more dangerous than flagging a compliant one, because a missed violation can go undetected and expose the organization to real risk.
-The weighted score formula penalizes false positives at twice the rate of false negatives: `100 − ((2 × FP + FN) / Total × 100)`.
-A score of 100 would mean zero errors; a score of 0 would mean every judgment was wrong.

-**Scenario complexity** refers to how many organizational policies a model must read and reason across simultaneously to reach a compliance judgment.
-Scenarios in this evaluation reference 4, 6, 8, or 10 policies (labeled C4 through C10).
-More policies mean more context to synthesize — and more opportunity for a model to make mistakes.

 The five columns in the table each tell a different part of the story: